 The last area to consider is participation.
 This is split between pre-event participation and intra-event participation.

 Pre-event participation is where it is your role to share the agenda and purpose behind the session to set the tone for what is coming up.
 It is at this time you can share the following:

 - A copy of the business’ mission, vision, and policies

 - A Hoshin primer to explain the framework

-You can also ask your participants to think critically about theirs, their team’s and the business’ strengths and weaknesses, alongside their knowledge about the competition, market and other external factors such as the economy.
+You can also ask your participants to think critically about their, their team’s, and the business' strengths and weaknesses, alongside their knowledge about the competition, market, and other external factors such as the economy.

-Intra-event participation is all about setting out the boundaries in which the sessions will unfold.
-They promote engagement, openness, constructive honesty, and, above all else, stressing the importance of challenging current means and ways of operating.
+Intra-event participation is about setting out the boundaries in which the sessions will unfold.
+They promote engagement, openness, constructive honesty, and, above all else, stress the importance of challenging current means and ways of operating.